United States v. Klein: Subsequent case law

 In Robertson v.
 Seattle Audubon Society, 503 U.S. 429 (1992), environmental groups filed separate lawsuits against the United States Forest Service and alleged that harvesting timber in forests home to an endangered owl violated several federal statutes.
-While litigation was pending, Congress passed compromise legislation that prevented harvesting in certain areas, but it also stated, "Congress hereby determines and directs that management [of the forests] according to subsections (b)(3) and (b)(5)... is adequate consideration for the purpose of meeting the statutory requirements that are the basis for [the two cases,]" which were identified by name and caption number.
+While litigation was pending, Congress had passed compromise legislation that prevented harvesting in certain areas, but it also stated, "Congress hereby determines and directs that management [of the forests] according to subsections (b)(3) and (b)(5)... is adequate consideration for the purpose of meeting the statutory requirements that are the basis for [the two cases,]" which were identified by name and caption number.
 The Court of Appeals held that to be an unconstitutional intrusion on the judiciary's authority, based on Klein because it directed a particular result in both cases.
 The Supreme Court reversed and upheld the statutes because it found that they had amended the applicable law.

 In Bank Markazi v.
-Peterson, 578 U.S. ___ (2016), the Supreme Court upheld a law that abrogated all defenses of a party (Bank Markazi) in a single case, identified by docket number, and directed that if certain criteria relating to ownership of a bank account were met, the money in the account would be used to pay compensation previous awarded by the courts against the bank.
+Peterson, 578 U.S. ___ (2016), the Supreme Court upheld a law that abrogated all defenses of a party (Bank Markazi) in a single case, which was identified by docket number, and directed that if certain criteria relating to ownership of a bank account were met, the money in the account would be used to pay compensation previous awarded by the courts against the bank.
 The bank argued that the court should rely on Klein to find that Congress had unconstitutionally directed the outcome of the case.
 The majority opinion found that more recent case law, particularly Robertson v.
-Seattle Audubon Society, has reduced the precedent value of Klein, but the court clarified the role that Klein still has in American jurisprudence:
+Seattle Audubon Society, has reduced the precedent value of Klein, but the Court clarified the role that Klein still has in American jurisprudence: